 Established in 2005 by Valérie-Anne Giscard d’Estaing, Photo12 Galerie specializes in 20th century and contemporary photography.
 The gallery is distinguished by its commitment to promoting ideas and discourse through images and their multifaceted paths to creation.
-It also encourages a hybridization between photography,film, and video that opens up a vast range of possibilities through different mediums linked to the image including conceptual work and video art to documentary series, iconic lifestyle and fashion photography, and cinema and theatre.
+It also encourages an exploration of photography, film, and video that opens up a vast range of possibilities through different mediums linked to the image including conceptual work and video art, documentary series, iconic lifestyle and fashion photography, and cinema and theatre.

 The gallery organizes regular exhibitions at its main space in Paris, shows its artists in cooperation with institutions, galleries and private collectors around the world, and participates in multiple international art fairs each year including Photo Shanghai, Art Élysées, and Photo L.A.
 Located in Le Marais, Paris, France.

 In 2012, Valerie-Anne Giscard d'Estaing established Fine Photographs LLC in Santa Monica, California in order to represent and show Photo12 Galerie’s photographers in the United States while opening a window to new perspectives across the Pacific in Asia (China and Korea).
 She acts as an Art Advisor, Art Dealer, and Curator.
 In 2017, Photo12 Galerie opened a third location in the Former French Concession area of Shanghai, China.

 We sell Art Prints, editioned and signed by the Artist.
 However, we also work with interior designers and can provide open edition prints at attractive prices.
 Do not hesitate to contact us.

 There is no frame than can be used for all works.
 We do not offer standard framing.
 We do work with a number of framing companies and can offer advice on the frame that would best fit the print you wish to acquire.

 COMPANIES – TAXES